Scoobydoo181/Senior-Project-Fall-2022/README.md

 #### Running the Program

-> Note: we have opted to use pipenv for its simplicity and consistency.
-Pipenv creates a virtual environment with all of the dependencies installed in that environment.
-To get IDE suggestions and autocomplete, you will have to point your editor to the pipenv virtual environment created for the project.
-For more information about pipenv, see their [website](https://pipenv.pypa.io/en/latest/).
+> Note: we have opted to use peotry as our dependency manager for its simplicity and consistency.
+Poetry creates a virtual environment with all of the dependencies installed in that environment.
+To get IDE suggestions and autocomplete, you will have to point your editor to the poetry virtual environment created for the project.
+For more information about pipenv, see their [website](https://python-poetry.org/).

 1. Make sure you are on Python `v3.9.13`.
-2. Install our dependency & virtual environment manager by running `pip install pipenv` or `pip3 install pipenv`.
+2. Install our dependency & virtual environment manager poetry by following the instructions on [their website](https://python-poetry.org/docs/#installation).
+3. Make sure you add poetry to your path.
-3. To install project dependencies, run `pipenv install --dev` in the project's root directory.
+4. To install project dependencies, run `poetry install` in the project's root directory.
-4. To run the project with the installed dependencies, run `pipenv run python src/main.py`.
+5. To run the project with the installed dependencies, run `poetry run python IrisSoftware/main.py`.

 #### Installing Dependencies

-Installing dependencies with pipenv works almost identically to pip.
-Instead of running `pip install package-name`, simply run `pipenv install package-name`.
-This will install the dependency in the virtual environment created by pipenv and keep track of it in the `Pipfile` and `Pipfile.lock`.
+Installing dependencies with poetry works almost identically to pip.
+Instead of running `pip install package-name`, simply run `poetry add package-name`.
+This will install the dependency in the virtual environment created by pipenv and keep track of it in the `pyproject.toml` and `poetry.lock`.
+For more info on installing dependencies, see [their website](https://python-poetry.org/docs/cli/#add).